inspectwithjim/beautiful-jekyll/links.md

 ---

+### The business has retired.
+The website will remain as-is for posterity.

 * Learn about my trade organization:

     [ASHI - American Society of Home Inspectors](https://www.homeinspector.org/ "ASHI - American Society of Home Inspectors")